Istaroth/agile_radar/radar/2017-11-01/data-platform.md

 ## Technology choices/solutions ##

-Currently concept is under discussion with Data Lake being preffered solution.
+Currently concept is under discussion with Data Lake being preferred solution.

 Data Lake - centralised repository of enterprise data that can meet the needs of various application workloads that gain efficiency through the reusability and consistency of data.